giantswarm/docs/src/content/app-platform/app-bundle/index.md

 #### Naming the bundle's App CR

 The first, not so obvious, consequence of installing a bundle in a Management Cluster before its nested apps are installed in the Workload Cluster, is the requirement for name uniqueness.
-When certain App Bundle is to be installed for more than one Workload Cluster, each App CR instance of this bundle must be given a unique name within the Management Cluster.
+When certain app bundle is to be installed for more than one Workload Cluster, each App CR instance of this bundle must be given a unique name within the Management Cluster.